Syngonium Neon Robusta is a beautiful pink variety of the popular arrowhead vine family.

 In both terrariums and pots, I like to use a coco coir base with orchid bark and earthworm castings.

 Being a tropical and subtropical species, Syngonium podophyllum ‘Neon Robusta’ is quite sensitive to temperature.

 The fact that it’s not frost hardy shouldn’t be much of an issue in a terrarium, but it’s still important to maintain a room temperature above 10°C (50°F) and avoid areas with cold drafts or wide temperature fluctuations.

-When it comes to growth, Syngonium ‘Neon Robusta’ is quite the jack-of-all-trades.
+When it comes to growth, this pink plant is quite the jack-of-all-trades.

-It can grow to a variety of shapes and sizes depending on the environment and how it’s planted, but terrarium conditions should temper its growth to some degree.
+It can grow to wide range of shapes and sizes, depending on the environment and how it’s planted.

-Though it’s technically a vine, I find these don’t really trail at all.
+Though the Pink Syngonium is technically a vine, I find these don’t really trail at all.

-It’s super easy to propagate Syngonium ‘Neon Robusta’ through stem cuttings.
+Syngonium ‘Neon Robusta’ is propagated best through stem cuttings.

-In you’re planting your cuttings in water, you can expect to see some decent root growth in a few weeks.
+This can be planted directly into water, and you can expect to see some decent root growth in a few weeks.

-Or, if you opt to plant them back into the substrate, try to maximise the warmth, humidity and moisture for the best results.
-All very easy to do if you’re growing in a terrarium!
+Try to maximize the warmth, humidity and moisture for the best results (all very easy to do if you’re growing in a terrarium).